E-commerce Social Media Strategy

 We live in an era where change is sweeping the world of small business.
 Online business has created a whole new avenue for people looking to establish their businesses.
 Many consumers would rather shop online than in-store.
 For e-commerce businesses, the ability to connect with customers through the web in a way that was just a pipe dream in the past is just one of the many advantages of e-commerce.

 We are referring, of course, to social media.
 Through this incredible tool, you can now establish a link to your demographic that is direct, personal, and practical.
 In fact, customers now expect to find a social experience and online customer support from any e-commerce websites they patronize.
 Those shops that fail to offer a positive social experience risk losing customers to someone who will fulfill their desires.
 That's why you need to get your e-commerce social media strategy right.

-Social marketing is the use of social media platforms and to help promote your business.
-Usually, this is done through direct engagement with consumers -- holding contests, updating status messages, asking for feedback in replies, and the like.
-It may also be done by creating content aimed towards sharing, such as YouTube viral video campaigns or Pinterest boards.
+Social marketing is the use of social media platforms to help promote your business.
+Usually, this is done through direct engagement with consumers—holding contests, updating status messages, asking for feedback in replies, and the like.
+It may also be done by creating content aimed toward sharing, such as YouTube viral video campaigns or Pinterest boards.